mirand863/hello_github_actions/README.md

 Try to create a pull request and use the tag #minor or #major (you can also just add the tag to the commit message).

 ## Next tutorial
 Is there any specific topic you would like to see in a future tutorial?
+For example:
-- [ ] Automatic versioning on GitLab
+- Automatic versioning on GitLab
-- [ ] Mirroring a GitHub repository on GitLab
+- Mirroring a GitHub repository on GitLab
-- [ ] Automatically linting Python code
+- Automatically linting Python code
-- [ ] Automatically linting R code
+- Automatically linting R code
-- [ ] Automatically testing Python code
+- Automatically testing Python code
-- [ ] Automatically testing R code
+- Automatically testing R code
-- [ ] Automatic deployment to pypi
+- Automatic deployment to pypi
-- [ ] Automatic deployment to bioconda
+- Automatic deployment to bioconda
-- [ ] Something else
+- Something else

+Can either vote [here on GitHub](https://github.com/mirand863/hello_github_actions/discussions/4) or I can create a poll on Mattermost.